arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 * If you turn the music off to gain the maximum mana - why don't you do it all the time?

-* If an acident shows that you can delay all the needless things (casual talks, facebook checkings, etc.) - take a look at (Pomodoro Technique)[https://en.wikipedia.org/wiki/Pomodoro_Technique].
+* If an acident shows that you can delay all the needless things (casual talks, facebook checkings, etc.) - take a look at [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).